canonical/mlflow-operator/README.md

 Follow the [quick start guide](https://charmed-kubeflow.io/docs/quickstart) to deploy kubeflow on microk8s.

 Deploy mlflow-server
 ```shell
 juju deploy mlflow-server
 juju deploy cs:~charmed-osm/mariadb-k8s-35 mlflow-db
 juju relate minio mlflow-server
 juju relate istio-pilot mlflow-server
 juju relate mlflow-db mlflow-server
 juju relate mlflow-server admission-webhook
 ```
+Temporary workaround for missing pod-defaults:
+Run the following command to make a copy of pod defaults to user's namespace, which is `admin` following the guide.
+`microk8s kubectl get poddefaults mlflow-server-minio -o yaml | sed 's/namespace: kubeflow/namespace: admin/' | microk8s kubectl create -f -`

 Open [http://10.64.140.43.nip.io/](http://10.64.140.43.nip.io/) and log in with the username and password set in the quick start guide.

-Create a new notebook server, taking care to specify the `mlflow-minio` configuration.
+Create a new notebook server, taking care to specify the `mlflow-server-minio` configuration.
 This will ensure that the correct environment variables are set so that the MLflow SDK can connect to the MLflow server.

 ![config](config.png "Selecting the mlflow-minio configuration when launching a kubeflow notebook server")